mackdiogo95/TQS_73259/lab3/lab3_1/readme.md

 Using `@MockBean`, we are adding Mockito mocks to the SpringBoot app.
 Basically, we use `@Mock` to mock behaviour, independently from spring dependencies.
 Otherwise we use `@MockBean`.

+### d)
+The role of the `application-integrationtest.properties` file is to deploy a database in a docker container where the SpringBoot application will run on.